 In April 2020, the company adopted the 2020 Stock Option and Incentive Plan, or the 2020 Plan, which provided for awards to purchase up to 3,032,787 shares of our common stock.
 In March 2021, the company adopted its 2021 Stock Option and Incentive Plan, or the 2021 Plan, which provided for awards to purchase up to 2,500,000 shares of our common stock plus annual increases in such number of shares, and, with the 2020 Plan, the Plans.
 The purpose of the Plans is to encourage and enable our officers, employees, directors, consultants and other key persons (including prospective employees, but conditioned on their employment) upon whose judgment, initiative and efforts the company largely depends for the successful conduct of its business, to acquire a proprietary interest in the company.
-Upon completion of our IPO, our Board of Directors determined that no further awards under the 2020 Plan would be made.
-At that time, there were 1,792,672 shares subject to options outstanding under the 2020 Plan.
+Upon completion of our IPO, our Board of Directors determined that no further awards under the 2020 Plan.
 As of October 4,